 3. Give your child MANY opportunities to communicate!

-Make them work :) (communicate) to get the things they want and need.
+Make them work :) (by communicating) to get the things they want and need.
 A speech therapist or early interventionist may use the term “communication temptation”.
-These are intentional changes to your child’s environment that give them a reason initiate communication with you.
-Some kids needs this extra nudge to communicate more than others, but communication temptations can be very effective in increasing spontaneous word use for all young children.
+These are intentional changes to your child’s environment that give them a reason to initiate communication with you.
+Some kids need this extra nudge to communicate more than others, but communication temptations can be very effective in increasing spontaneous word use for all young children.
 Keep their favorite toys, snacks, and even their water bottle in sight, but out of reach, so that they have to ask to get them.
 When they get stuck or need help with a toy, wait, and let them come to you and ask for help.
 Put favorites in containers they can’t open so that they bring them to you, or pull you over to get the item they want.
 Play with toys that require adult assistance to operate, like a balloon pump, ball popper, or wind-up toy.
 Once they indicate that they want something, hold that item up by your face, model the word, and wait 3 seconds for them to repeat that word.
 Try this twice before giving them the item in question.
 Give choices whenever possible for snack, toys, and clothes to give them a chance to say (or point to) the one they want.
 Set them up to communicate, but DON'T set them up to fail.
-If your child is not imitating sounds or using any words yet, allow them to use gestures (pointing, pulling you towards an item, or use baby signs) to communicate.
+If your child is not imitating sounds or using any words yet, allow them to use gestures (pointing, pulling you towards an item, or use simple signs) to communicate.
 Always remember the rule of two!
 Try twice to get them to say a word, and move on.
 This will help reduce frustration for both you AND your child!

 Cheers to First Words!